-Number of views (and names of users who viewed the story) are represented by the eye symbol; screenshots are the symbol next to it.
+The number of views (and names of users who viewed the story) are represented by the eye symbol; screenshots are the symbol next to it.
 Knowing how many views our content is actually getting is essential.
-Number of views should be tracked overtime and compared against your total number of followers.
+The number of views should be tracked over time and compared against your total number of followers.
 If your number of followers has stayed the same but increased, and your story views have decreased over time, your audience isn’t interested in your content.

 Speaking of which, you should always keep an eye on the number of followers that you have.
 Just like with all other forms of marketing, increasing your followers can make your marketing efforts more powerful.
 This can be time-consuming to do manually, so either recruiting an intern to do the counting once every six months or using Snaplytics is a good way to go.

 To determine an estimated completion rate, you’ll need a story with more than one picture or video.
 Divide the number of users who saw the last section of your story by the number of users who saw the first story to determine your completion rate.
 This also helps you gauge audience interest in your content; if you’re losing them, you may be able to see where and why.